PHP Xdebug Debugging Setup Guide with VS Code

 # Edit the correct file for each SAPI

-A third common problem is that Xdebug 3 changed the configuration parameter names.
-If you are using xdebug.remote_host and xdebug.remote_port from older tutorials and debugging does not connect, those parameters were renamed in Xdebug 3.
+A third common issue is that Xdebug 3 changed configuration parameter names.
+If you are following older tutorials that mention xdebug.remote_host and xdebug.remote_port, those parameters were renamed.
 Use client_host and client_port instead.
-The old parameter names no longer work.

 When PHP runs under PHP-FPM, the connection works slightly differently.
 The web server spawns a PHP-FPM worker process to handle the request.
-The Xdebug extension in that worker process tries to connect back to the debugging client.
-The debugging client must be listening on the configured host and port before the request is made.
+The Xdebug extension in that worker tries to connect back to your debugging client.
+The client must be listening before the request is made.

 If VS Code is on the host and PHP-FPM is in a Docker container, the container's PHP process connects to the host's IP, not to localhost.
-Set client_host in the container's php.ini to the host's IP address.
-This is the most common reason debugging fails for Docker-based PHP setups — the container cannot reach localhost on the host.
+Set client_host in the container's php.ini to the host's gateway IP.
+This is the most common reason debugging fails for Docker-based PHP setups.

 # From inside the container, find the host gateway